grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 "What's the fuckin' plan?"
 Shakes asked as he accepted some filthy old boat bumpers down through the hatch and tossed them backward into the cargo space behind him.

 "I am coming with you.
 If the sub with the ram is coming in, we need to get the _Gnat_ off as quickly as possible.
-I will explain the plan on the way."
-Said Hemi.
+I will explain the plan on the way," said Hemi.

-Hemi had Shakes swap places with him, and standing down in the _Gnat_ received the heavy explosive units that a straining Owen and Shakes lowered down to him.
+Hemi had Shakes swap places with him, and standing down in the _Gnat_ received the heavy explosive units that a straining Gregory and Shakes lowered down to him.
 After that it was only a matter of minutes to pass down all the odds and ends into the smaller boat.

 When it looked like everything was aboard, Shakes climbed down and joined Hemi in the _Gnat_.